Democrats' $3T coronavirus relief bill is too small for some progressives

 Another huge priority of the progressive caucus was the Paycheck Guarantee Act that Jayapal had introduced.
 The legislation was designed to ensure workers were paid and attached to their employers' healthcare during the pandemic to avoid layoffs, business closures and more unemployment claims.
 The plan called for the federal government to give grants to employers to cover 100 percent of employees' benefits and salaries (up to $100,000 salary per person) for the next three months.

-Rep. Ro Khanna, D-Calif., said he hasn't yet heard a "coherent economic rationale" on why Jayapal's proposal didn't make the cut.
+Khanna, D-Calif., said he hasn't yet heard a "coherent economic rationale" on why Jayapal's proposal didn't make the cut.

 "When people say that Rep. Jayapal's bill for a paycheck guarantee is 'too costly,' I'd like them to explain to me why they think in a low-inflation, low-interest-rate environment, a crisis response of spending to prevent massive unemployment and a shirking of the GDP is bad policy," Khanna told Fox News.
 "I have yet to hear a coherent economic rationale."